Acid Reflux – Fats or Carbs?

 Please remember that the Fast Tract Diet is a flexible point system adaptable to a variety of dietary preferences and you are empowered to make your own food and drink choices as long as they are within the FP guidelines for relief from SIBO and related symptoms.

-The Fast Tract Diet works on a similar principle as the Weight Watcher program, except that you monitor your FP points instead of calories.
+The Fast Tract Diet works on a similar principle as the Weight Watchers program, except that you monitor your FP points instead of calories.

 There are two main reasons that some processed foods are included in the tables: